nuster1128/Awesome-Causal-Papers/README.md

 **[Causal Inference] Causal Inference-Based Root Cause Analysis for Online Service Systems with Intervention Recognition**.
 (2022-SIGKDD) Mingjie Li, Zeyan Li, Kanglin Yin, Xiaohui Nie, Wenchi Zhang, Kaixin Sui, Dan Pei.
 **TLDR**: In this paper, we formulate the root cause analysis problem as a new causal inference task named intervention recognition.
 We proposed a novel unsupervised causal inference-based method named Causal Inference-based Root Cause Analysis (CIRCA).  (基于因果推断的RCA方法)

+**[Causal Inference] Interference, Bias, and Variance in Two-Sided Marketplace Experimentation: Guidance for Platforms**.
+(2022-WWW) Hannah Li, Geng Zhao, Ramesh Johari, Gabriel Weintraub.
+**TLDR**: We develop a simple, tractable market model to study bias and variance in these experiments with interference (分析偏差和方差来指导系统的决策)

+**[Causal Inference] Assessing the Causal Impact of COVID-19 Related Policies on Outbreak Dynamics: A Case Study in the US**.
+(2022-WWW) Jing Ma, Yushun Dong, Zheng Huang, Daniel Mietchen, Jundong Li.
+**TLDR**: In this paper, we study the problem of assessing the causal effects of different COVID-19 related policies on the outbreak dynamics in different counties at any given time period (研究COVID-19政策在不同国家的因果效应)

+**[Causal Inference] LBCF: A Large-Scale Budget-Constrained Causal Forest Algorithm**.
+(2022-WWW) Meng Ai, Biao Li, Heyang Gong, Qingwei Yu, Shengjie Xue, Yuan Zhang, Yunzhou Zhang, Peng Jiang.
+**TLDR**: We propose a novel tree-based treatment selection technique under budget constraints, called Large-Scale Budget-Constrained Causal Forest (LBCF) algorithm, which is also an efficient treatment selection algorithm suitable for modern distributed computing systems. (在线平台高效的干预选择)

+**[Causal Inference] Learning and Evaluating Graph Neural Network Explanations based on Counterfactual and Factual Reasoning**.
+(2022-WWW) Juntao Tan, Shijie Geng, Zuohui Fu, Yingqiang Ge, Shuyuan Xu, Yunqi Li,  Yongfeng Zhang.
+**TLDR**: In this paper, we take insights of Counterfactual and Factual (CF2) reasoning from causal inference theory, to solve both the learning and evaluation problems in explainable GNNs. (反事实推断生成图神经网络解释)

+**[Causal Inference] Generalizing to the Future: Mitigating Entity Bias in Fake News Detection**.
+(2022-SIGIR) Yongchun Zhu, Qiang Sheng, Juan Cao, Shuokai Li, Danding Wang, Fuzhen Zhuang.
+**TLDR**: we propose an entity debiasing framework (ENDEF) which generalizes fake news detection models to the future data by mitigating entity bias from a cause-effect perspective (利用因果图对虚假新闻检测去偏)

 ### Causal Discovery

 **[Causal Discovery] Rhino: Deep Causal Temporal Relationship Learning with History-dependent Noise**.
 (2023-ICLR) Wenbo Gong, Joel Jennings, Cheng Zhang, Nick Pawlowski.